AintMina/Table/README.md

-This is an engineering project to build a sisyphus table.
+This is an engineering project to build a sisyphus table like sand kinetic art table.

 First stage of the project is to build a 2 link planar robotic arm.
 The arm will have a working area of 360 degrees with a radius of 290 mm.